sparkflows/sparkflows-docs/docs/azure/planning.rst

 Planning Guide
 =================

-This document describes details to help you plan on deploying and using Fire Insights on AZURE.
+This document describes details to help you plan on deploying and using Fire Insights on Azure.

 Costs
 -----